top of page

 Thank you for considering my application.

-This applicant is multicultural and multilingual.
-But he does not mention his language skills.
+This applicant is multicultural and multilingual but does not mention his language skills.
 He speaks only Tagalog (spoken in the Philippines) and English.
-While he is part Chinese, he does not speak Mandarin Chinese.
-Mandarin, and to a lesser extent Cantonese, are important for helping the underserved.
-If an applicant speaks a Chinese language, this should be put in the statement because of its relevance for helping the underserved.
-The hospital is aware of the languages that are spoken by its nurses, those who are multilingual are on call to serve as translators between patients and medical professionals.
-So, the languages that one can communicate in are especially important in nurse anesthesia.
+Although he is part Chinese, he does not speak Mandarin Chinese.
+Mandarin, and to a lesser extent Cantonese, are important for assisting the underserved.
+If an applicant speaks a Chinese language, it should be included in the statement due to its relevance in helping the underserved.
+The hospital is aware of the languages spoken by its nurses, and those who are multilingual are on call to serve as translators between patients and medical professionals.
+Therefore, the languages one can communicate in are particularly important in nurse anesthesia.

 Summary: Why This is a Good Personal Statement